-Snow, winds slow after tangling traffic, threatening parade
+Thanksgiving brings brief respite from worst of snow, winds

 - Boeing 777X's fuselage split dramatically during September stress test

-The next storm system was expected to drop up to 2 feet of additional snow from the Sierra Nevada to the central and northern Rockies as it rolls across a large swatch of the western and central United States.
+The next storm system was expected to drop up to 2 feet of additional snow from the Sierra Nevada to the central and northern Rockies as it rolls across a large swath of the western and central United States.

-In California, authorities grappling with the second closure of I-5 in three days suggested alternate routes Thursday as they worked to clear the road.
-A previous closure on Tuesday stranded hundreds of people, and Thursday’s seemed likely to separate some families for the holiday.
+“Instead of telling you the whole spiel of when not to drive, we think it’s easier to give the advice of just staying home this weekend,” said a tweet from the National Weather Service in Reno.
+“It’ll be a mess out there and we want everyone to enjoy their holiday weekend.”

 Long stretches of two interstate highways in northern Arizona’s high country also were expected to be closed between late Thursday and early Friday because of expected heavy snowfall.